- The BACB® examinations are only offered to individuals who are seeking BACB certification or continuing education, and for no other purpose.

 Terms and Conditions

 The "BACB Terms and Conditions" for taking the examination must be agreed to prior to commencing the examination.
 Failure to agree to the Terms and Conditions will result in dismissal from the examination.
-The Terms and Conditions are as follows:
+Note that the time you spend reviewing these Terms and Conditions is part of your examination time.

 This is the Board Certified Behavior Analyst Examination (or Board Certified Assistant Behavior Analyst Examination).
-You will have three (3) hours and fifty-five (55) minutes to answer the questions.
+You will have four (4) hours to review and accept these Terms and Conditions AND answer the examination questions.
 When answering questions, choose the BEST answer to each question.

 Proctors are not allowed to provide comments on any of the questions appearing on the examination.
 If there is a problem with a question, such as a typo, select the 'comments' button and make a note concerning the problem.
 Comments may be used during post-examination review; however, comments are not graded and do not affect individual scores.
 The BACB will not provide feedback to you regarding your comments.
 You will not be given extra time to make up for the time lost while providing comments.